Senate Policies Related to the Course Syllabus

 - Amendment to Senate Policy 312.1 (Approved 11-19-12)

+You are strongly encouraged to review both the policy and amendment carefully so that your syllabus is compliant.
 The policy and amendment identify several requirements for syllabi.
-Note especially the following three requirements:
+Note especially the following requirements:

 - Course description, overview and learning outcomes/objectives

-- The following statement: "Student work products (exams, essays, projects, etc.) may be used for purposes of university, program, or course assessment.
+Include the following statement in your syllabus: "Student work products (exams, essays, projects, etc.) may be used for purposes of university, program, or course assessment.
 All work used for assessment purposes will not include any individual student identification."

-- The Senate Policy states that your syllabi is required to provide information on the following university policies: Academic Integrity, Americans with Disability Act, and Equal Opportunity.
-Since web links to these policies could change over time, the Provost Office provides a single page with all updated policy information.
-Instead of including actual university policies in your syllabus, you are encouraged to include the following web link instead: http://www.mtu.edu/provost/faculty-resources/syllabus-policies/
+The Senate Policy states that your syllabus is required to provide information on university policies, including those related to academic integrity, disability services and institutional equity.
+Since policies and web links to these policies could change over time, you are encouraged to include the following web link instead: http://www.mtu.edu/ctl/instructional-resources/syllabus/syllabus-policies.

-You are encouraged to use these templates so that your syllabus has all the required elements.
+You are encouraged to use one of the following templates so that your syllabus has all the required elements.
 Your syllabus can contain additional information that you feel is appropriate or necessary.